overklok/bb-web/README.md

 # tpnd/bb-web
-A set of single-page web applications for Tapanda project.
+A set of single-page web applications for Tapanda e-learning system.

 > :warning: **This is a public version of the project.** Full documentation is maintained separately, and some components may be omitted here.